 Aumentos a su pago:

-PUESTOS VACANTES fueron publicados el 18 de abril de 2017; nominaciones serán aceptadas hasta el lunes, 8 de mayo a las 12pm.
+PUESTOS VACANTES fueron publicados el 17 de julio de 2017; nominaciones serán aceptadas hasta el lunes, 7 de agosto a las 12pm.

 A continuación hay una lista de las vacantes a la Junta Ejecutiva Unida (JEB por sus siglas en inglés) de SEIU 509 y a la Junta Ejecutiva del Capítulo (CEB por sus siglas en inglés).
 Si usted está interesado en una candidatura a uno de estos puestos, por favor siga las siguientes instrucciones: